pranath/blog/_posts/2021-04-04-ai-human-preferences.md

 So for the remaining latent factors, we actually have 50 of them for each of our 27,000 books - so quite a few!
 However we can use a process called dimensionality reduction to actually reduce these down, to the 2 most important latent factors for all books.
 We can plot each book on a graph, with the measure that book has for each of these 2 key latent factors.

 ![]({{ site.baseurl }}/images/factors0-1.png "Key latent factor 1 (horizontal axis) and factor 2 (vertical axis) for 50 books")

+A bigger view of this image of latent factors 1 & can be seen [here](https://github.com/pranath/blog/blob/master/images/factors0-1.png){:target="_blank"}

 Here we can see 50 books plotted.
 On the horizontal axis that is a measure of how much of latent factor 1 each book has.
 On the vertical axis, that is a measure of how much of latent factor 2 each book has.